 and will raise up the age-old foundations; you will be called Repairer of Broken Walls, Restorer of Streets with Dwellings.”

 As you give your heart voice for your pain, anger, fear and grief, may this blessing fall on you and fill the places in your soul left void and empty.
 Like a well-watered garden, may the Holy Spirit’s living water fill you and never fail you.
 Let those around you help you rebuild, repair, raise up and restore all that has been stolen from you.
 May you find a voice in Him whose voice created the heavens and the earth.

 And may your spirit be set free, in Jesus’ name!

 (C) 2014 Jody Thomae

-Jody Thomae is the author of God’s Creative Gift—Unleashing the Artist in You, a devotional book with Bible studies to nurture the creative spirit within.
+Jody Thomae is the author of God’s Creative Gift—Unleashing the Artist in You, The Creator’s Healing Power—Restoring the Broken to Beautiful, and Jesus In My Practice: Bringing the Questions of Jesus to My Movement, My Meditation & My Mat, all devotional Bible studies to nurture creativity and embodiment.
 Her passion is for the revelation of God to be made more real through the prophetic use of the creative arts in church and formational ministry.
 It is her desire to portray the message of Christ’s desperate and unfailing love for His people to help sustain the hearts of the broken and weary.
-She is particularly interested in the way in which God uses the arts to bring formational development and healing to His people.
+She is particularly interested in the way in which God uses the arts and embodiment to bring formational development and healing to His people.